Readings of the Japanese word.

-The word is written in kana (hiragana or katakana) and the romaji transliteration using the Hepburn method.
-Some words indicated by the symbol have a computer generated audio that can be listened by clicking on it.
+The word is written in kanji with furigana over each character.
+There is also the transliteration written in kana (hiragana or katakana) and romaji using the Hepburn method.
+Some words indicated by the symbol have a computer-generated audio that can be listened to by clicking on it.

-There are words having multiple different pronunciations.
-In that case they will be ordered by popularity.
+Words having multiple readings will be ordered by popularity.

 There are cases where a word may have different meanings.
 In that case all the meanings will be ordered by popularity.